aws-samples/aws-serverless-workshops/WebApplication/3_ServerlessBackend/README.md

 </details>
 <br>

 ### 5. Deploy Your Infrastructure

 Well, that should be all the infrastructure we need for now.
 We are ready to begin provisioning resources on AWS.
 So, bring up the command line and ensure you are navigated to root project level.

 Execute the command "serverless deploy" and watch the logs.

 If the deployment ran successfully, login to AWS and navigate to Cloudformation service and confirm that there is a new stack called "unicornservice-dev".
 This name is formed as a combination of the <b>service name</b> and <b>stage</b>.

-Now, we should quickly verify that our Lambda will run as expected.
-Go into Lambda AWS console and configure and run a new test event with the following body:
+Now, we should be able to verify that our Lambda will run as expected.
+We will invoke the lambda via serverless invoke command rather than console.

+First create a JSON file and paste in the data below.
+This will be our mock request data to send to the provisioned lambda function on AWS.

 ```JSON
 {